Blacktown suburb profile

 Blacktown rental market trends

-The rental market in Blacktown has experienced steady growth, with house rents increasing by 9.1% over the past year to $600 per week, while unit rents have risen by 5.8% to $550 per week.
-With its strategic location and ongoing development, Blacktown continues to attract both renters and investors seeking value and growth potential in the Sydney metropolitan area.
+The rental market in Blacktown has experienced moderate growth, with house rents increasing by 5.1% over the past year to $620 per week, while unit rents have risen 3.2% to $550 per week.
+As a key suburb in Sydney's west, Blacktown continues to attract renters and investors with its affordability and ongoing infrastructure developments.

 Suburbs near Blacktown